How to sell your home and make a faster, more profitable sale

 Chances are you will need to freshen your walls and ceilings if you haven’t painted for a few years.
-Tone down overly bright, distracting colors in the dining room.
+Grubby walls will make buyers think your home has been neglected.

-Red used to be a popular color for dining rooms, but has recently fallen out of favor.
-In fact, in 2021, the color red now has the distinction of being the WORST COLOR you can paint a room while your house is on the market!
-Home buyers aren't digging it.
+Red was once a popular color in the dining room, but has recently fallen out of favor.
+In fact, in 2021, the colors red and yellow have the distinction of being the WORST COLORS you can paint a room while your house is on the market!

 I like to use an eggshell paint finish for walls, because it has a slight sheen and is washable.
-Always paint the ceiling before painting walls.
+Always paint the ceiling before you do the walls.

-Showcase the beauty of crown molding, chair rails or interesting window finishes by painting walls in a contrasting, but coordinating color to the trim.
+Showcase the beauty of crown molding, chair rails or interesting window finishes by painting them in a contrasting color to the walls.
 White is always acceptable and makes a beautiful, crisp contrast.
 Trim color should be consistent throughout the house, whether it's painted or stained.